tulliolo/lightstack/README.md

  Just run your own self-custodial cloud Lightning node on your VPS, from your domain name, with this stack.
 You immediately get a LNBits instance on your own node and the phoenixd endpoint available on a SSL connection.

  A multistack feature has been added and makes possible to add multiple stacks to the same VPS, served simultaneously.
+A Web UI has been integrated as well

 ## Installation